 (III) Temporary control measures taken by the administrative competent authority for the purpose of safeguarding national security and the public interest;

-(IV) Other matters that the registration institution deems necessary to record.
+(V) Other matters that the registration institution deems necessary to record.

 Article 24.
 Public announcement.
-Where none of the circumstances in Article 22 apply, the registration institution shall publicly announce, on the National Data Property Rights Registration Service Platform, the applicant’s information, data name, data overview, and recorded rights limitations.
+Where none of the circumstances in Article 22 apply, the registration institution shall publicly announce, on the National Data Property Rights Registration Service System, the applicant’s information, data name, data overview, and recorded rights limitations.
 With legitimate reasons, the applicant may apply to the registration institution for non-publication; the registration institution shall determine the matter in light of the actual circumstances.

 Article 25.
 Handling of objections during the announcement period.
 Where an objection is raised against the announcement content, the objecting party shall provide reasons and related materials.
 The registration institution shall investigate the objection within 10 working days from receipt of the objection, may require the applicant to provide explanation, and shall promptly issue a handling decision.

 Article 26.
 Information evidence preservation.
-The registration institution shall, on the National Data Property Rights Registration Service Platform, perform evidence preservation on important matters and registration results during the registration process, including but not limited to the applicant’s basic information, basic data situation, rights content, and rights limitations.
+The registration institution shall, in the National Data Property Rights Registration Service System, perform evidence preservation on important matters and registration results during the registration process, including but not limited to the applicant’s basic information, basic data situation, rights content, and rights limitations.
 This shall ensure that registration information cannot be tampered with, that the registration process is traceable, and that registration content can be verified.
 The applicant may voluntarily provide data watermark, data fingerprint, or similar information for the registration institution to preserve as evidence.
 The registered matters are deemed registered upon completion of evidence preservation of the registration information.
+The validity period of Data Property Rights registration is generally no longer than five years, calculated from the date evidence preservation of the registration information is completed.
+Renewal requires renewal registration.

 Article 28.
 Time limit for registration.
 The registration institution shall complete Data Property Rights registration procedures within 10 working days from acceptance of the application.
 Where extension is required due to complex data source, large data scale, or other reasons, the period may be appropriately extended, but the extension shall not exceed an additional 10 working days.
 Registration institutions are encouraged to optimize and innovate registration services to improve efficiency and shorten time limits.